zuozhenggh/learning-library/data-management-library/odi/setup/setup_odi_rep.md

 ## Introduction
 This lab will show you how to login to the cloud and setup your environment using Oracle Resource Manager.

-# This lab to be changed to follow a different ADW setup - June 25
+# This lab to be changed to follow a different ODI Repository Setup - June 25
 # LAB UNDER CONSTRUCTION

 **PLEASE READ:**  *If you already have access to a running compute instance (running the DB19c Image) configured, go directly to Step 3b run it, skip Step 3c, then run Step 3d.*